 Visits & views to this very blog have also been up, but that is obviously not the best reference point for growth in the Sales Enablement market:

 As promised in my post ‘What is the Sales Enablement market size and how hot is it?’
-I have been tracking the number of LinkedIn users with Sales Enablement in their current job title.
-As of December 22, 2016, LinkedIn has 4,185 users like that globally.
+I have been tracking the number of LinkedIn users with Sales Enablement in their current job title:

 Here a snapshot of what the Google Adwords tools can tell us about people using Google to search for Sales Enablement portal/solutions/tools and related phrases: